| |

 As seen on celebrities like Selena Gomez and Cara Delevigne, rocking a black brow with lighter hair can take a makeup look from cutesy to edgy with just a few simple steps!

-It may sound strange, but the contrast of a darker brow against brown hair is prime for elevating a makeup look from commercial to editorial.
+The contrast of a darker brow against brown hair is prime for elevating a makeup look from commercial to editorial.

-This one’s for those of us who aren’t scared to step out of their comfort zone a bit.
-Pulling off a bold look is less about the makeup, and more about your confidence while wearing it!
+This one’s for those of us who aren’t scared to step out of our comfort zone a bit.

-Since the star of this look is a thick, bold brow, you’re going to want to take some extra time making sure they look the part.
-The key to this look is filling in your brows in a way that makes them come off show stopping, but not drawn on or blocky.
+Since the star of this look is a thick, bold brow, you’ll want to take extra time to make sure it looks the part.

 It may sound confusing, but worry not!
-We’re here to walk you through each step in taking your eyebrows from plain jane to beautifully bushy in just a few simple steps.
+We’re here to walk you through each step in taking your eyebrows from plain Jane to beautifully bushy in just a few simple steps.

 Things You’ll Need